nickmalleson/melbourne-timeseries/README.md

 using Principal Component Analysis](https://www.nickmalleson.co.uk/presentations.html).
 See [03a PCA Analysis-GISRUK.ipynb](https://github.com/nickmalleson/melbourne-timeseries/blob/main/03a%20PCA%20Analysis-GISRUK.ipynb).
  - Presentation to the [2025 CUPUM conference](https://www.ucl.ac.uk/bartlett/casa/about/cupum-2025) entitled '[Extracting Key Urban Footfall Signatures using Principal Component Analysis](https://virtual.oxfordabstracts.com/event/public/73503/submission/211)'.
 See [03d PCA Analysis - As a timeseries-CUPUM.ipynb](https://github.com/nickmalleson/melbourne-timeseries/blob/main/03d%20PCA%20Analysis%20-%20As%20a%20timeseries-CUPUM.ipynb)

 The required data are freely available through the Melbourne Open Data portal.
 The scripts have been designed to download the required data on first use.
-However, if the Portal changes its APIs, or the data cannot be obtained for any other reason, a full copy of this repository _including the required data_ has been archived at: XXXX.
+However, if the Portal changes its APIs, or the data cannot be obtained for any other reason, a full copy of this repository _including the required data_ has been archived using Figshare at [dx.doi.org/10.6084/m9.figshare.28882904](https://dx.doi.org/10.6084/m9.figshare.28882904).

 ## Description of the different notebooks